mamedev/mame/docs/source/initialsetup/compilingmame.rst

 Emscripten Javascript and HTML
 ------------------------------

-First, download and install Emscripten 1.37.29 or later by following the instructions at the `official site <https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html>`_
+First, download and install Emscripten 1.37.29 or later by following the instructions at the `official site <https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html>`_.

 Once Emscripten has been installed, it should be possible to compile MAME out-of-the-box using Emscripten's '**emmake**' tool.
-Because a full MAME compile is too large to load into a web browser at once, you will want to use the SOURCES parameter to compile only a subset of the project, e.g. (in the mame directory):
+Because a full MAME compile is too large to load into a web browser at once, you will want to use the SOURCES parameter to compile only a subset of the project, e.g. (in the MAME directory):

 **emmake make SUBTARGET=pacmantest SOURCES=src/mame/drivers/pacman.cpp**

 The SOURCES parameter should have the path to at least one driver .cpp file.
 The make process will attempt to locate and include all dependencies necessary to produce a complete build including the specified driver(s).
 However, sometimes it is necessary to manually specify additional files (using commas) if this process misses something.
 E.g.:

 **emmake make SUBTARGET=apple2e SOURCES=src/mame/drivers/apple2e.cpp,src/mame/machine/applefdc.cpp**

 The value of the SUBTARGET parameter serves only to differentiate multiple builds and need not be set to any specific value.

 Emscripten supports compiling to WebAssembly with a JavaScript loader instead of all-JavaScript, and in later versions this is actually the default.
 To force WebAssembly on or off, add WEBASSEMBLY=1 or WEBASSEMBLY=0 to the make command line.

 Other make parameters can also be used, e.g. *-j* for multithreaded compilation as described earlier.

 When the compilation reaches the emcc phase, you may see a number of *"unresolved symbol"* warnings.
 At the moment, this is expected for OpenGL-related functions such as glPointSize.
 Any others may indicate that an additional dependency file needs to be specified in the SOURCES list.
 Unfortunately this process is not automated and you will need to search the source tree to locate the files supplying the missing symbols.
 You may also be able to get away with ignoring the warnings if the code path referencing them is not used at run-time.

 If all goes well, a .js file will be output to the current directory.
 This file cannot be run by itself, but requires an HTML loader to provide it with a canvas to output to and pass in command-line parameters.
 The `Emularity project <https://github.com/db48x/emularity>`_ provides such a loader.

 There are example .html files in that repository which can be edited to point to your newly compiled MAME js filename and pass in whatever parameters you desire.
 You will then need to place all of the following on a web server:

 * The compiled MAME .js file
 * The compiled MAME .wasm file if using WebAssembly